-6.2.5.3 Support and maintain the roading hierarchy, as identified on District Plan Map 33.
+6.2.5.35 Support and maintain the roading hierarchy, as identified on District Plan Map 33.

-· Rules
+Rules

 The road hierarchy classifies roads according to their function and the various pressures such as traffic volume, peak flows and access.
+The hierarchy includes State highways 1 and 2 which provide a key transport corridor stretching from the northern edges of the city through to Wellington Airport.
 Most Centres are located on main arterial routes or principal streets, with many areas experiencing pressure, especially in peak traffic times.
 The road hierarchy is a resource management tool to assist with the sustainable management of roading infrastructure.